hbctraining/scRNA-seq_online/README.md

 > **Note 2:  All the package names listed below are case sensitive!**

 > **Note 3**: At any point (especially if you’ve used R/Bioconductor in the past), in the console **R may ask you if you want to update any old packages by asking Update all/some/none? [a/s/n]:**.
-If you see this, **type "a" at the prompt and hit Enter** to update any old packages. _Updating packages can sometimes take awhile to run, so give yourself some time to do these installations._
+If you see this, **type "a" at the prompt and hit Enter** to update any old packages. _Updating packages can sometimes take quite a bit of time to run, so please account for that before you start with these installations._

 > **Note 4:** If you see a message in your console along the lines of “binary version available but the source version is later”, followed by a question, **“Do you want to install from sources the package which needs compilation? y/n”, type n for no, and hit enter**.